Samantha McCaig, nutrition specialist

 I provide nutrition support for upcoming CSA astronaut missions, including International Space Station and Artemis missions.
 This involves procuring Canadian food for spaceflight and ensuring that it meets rigorous technical criteria.
 I spend a portion of my day in the Space Food Facility evaluating foods for spaceflight.
-I also conduct taste panels with CSA personnel and astronauts to determine the palatability of foods.
+I also conduct taste panels with CSA personnel and astronauts to determine the palatability of foods (if it's tasty and has an appealing texture).
 It is important to consider both the safety and nutritional quality of the products being evaluated for spaceflight, to minimize the risk of foodborne illness among astronauts and ensure the food we provide will enable astronauts to meet their inflight nutritional requirements.
 As part of the Nutrition Support team, I work closely with other space agencies and food providers to ensure Canadian food is delivered on time to be launched to space.

 Which professional accomplishment are you the proudest of, or what is something that you really like about your work?